tillitis/tkey-ssh-agent/apps/rng_stream/README.md

  the generator.

 ## Usage
-Load the app into the TK1 device using 'runapp'.
+Load the app into the TK1 device using 'tkey-runapp'.
 When the application has been loaded it will start sending random bytes to the host.